Help with Steve's kidney transplant

 What we want to raise the money for

 Steve returned to dialysis in October 2018, and costs (out of pocket and after insurance) about $1200 a month.
 At this stage nobody is entirely sure how long Steve will need dialysis for.
 Additionally, they already have over $7000 in bills waiting to be paid for the testing, medications (epogen) and hospital visits they've already had to go through.
 Steve also recently got a bill for $14,000 from DaVita for dialysis services.

 Every cent is going to help Steve pay his medical bills.

 We specifically want to raise $7000 to pay off their existing medical bills

 This is to cover Ambulance costs, Hospital and specialist visits, compatibility testing, and medications

 We also want to raise another $7200 to cover the next six months of dialysis

 Monthly Dialysis out-of-pocket Expenses - $1200

-Our final big goal is to raise another $15,000 to help their family survive while they're unable to work during recovery.
+Our final big goal is to raise another $25,000 to help him while he's unable to work.

 Once again, thanks for considering donating, it's greatly appreciated!
 It doesn't matter how big or small the donation is, everything helps!